davidpet/tutorials/Angular/bazel-workspace/README.md

 Run `ng build my-app -c production` to build a production/minified build - but you must have built the libraries first (my-lib and common-lib) with `ng build my-lib` and `ng build common-lib`.

+## Node Dependencies

+Notice that the node dependencies are at the angular workspace level, not at the individual app/lib level.
+So you would npm install to the workspace, and those would become your common dependencies for everything.
+One would presume/hope unnecessary dependencies won't make it into minified production builds of individual apps.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).